maihd/vectormath/README.md

     - Solution 1: replace struct definition of VectorX with typedef and it will work.
 Matrix should be converted.
     - Solution 2: create some helper functions to convert between two types, fear not about performance penalty, compiler will do the work for you.
 This work for other framework too.
 Recommended.

 - More about performance?
-Not the fastest, but enough to use with small project.
+Not the fastest, but enough to use with small projects.

 - Is it stable yet?
 No. But the API will stable soon (which is still missing needed features).